ishdutt/first-contributions/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Open Source Helpers](https://www.codetriage.com/roshanjossey/first-contributions/badges/users.svg)](https://www.codetriage.com/roshanjossey/first-contributions)

+### You can follow these steps to get started in the world of OpenSource .

-# First Contributions
+# 1.First Contributions

 It's hard.
 It's always hard the first time you do something.
-Especially when you are collaborating, making mistakes isn't a comfortable thing.
+Especially when you are collaborating, making mistakes isn't a comfortable thing.It is really difficult to look into a giagantic project and you hardly understand any piece of it.
 We wanted to simplify the way new open-source contributors learn & contribute for the first time.

 Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
 This project aims at providing guidance & simplifying the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.